r12f/sonic-book/src/4-2-5-producer-consumer-state-table.md

 # ProducerStateTable / ConsumerStateTable

-Although Producer/ConsumerTable is straightforward and maintains order, each message can only handle one Key and requires JSON serialization.
-Often we don’t need strict ordering but need higher throughput.
-To optimize performance, SONiC introduces the fourth, and most frequently used, communication method: [ProducerStateTable](https://github.com/sonic-net/sonic-swss-common/blob/master/common/producerstatetable.h) and [ConsumerStateTable](https://github.com/sonic-net/sonic-swss-common/blob/master/common/consumerstatetable.h).
+Although `Producer/ConsumerTable` is straightforward and maintains the order of the messages, each message can only update one table key and requires JSON serialization.
+However, in many cases, we don't need strict ordering but need higher throughput.
+To optimize performance, SONiC introduces the fourth, and most frequently used, communication channel: [ProducerStateTable](https://github.com/sonic-net/sonic-swss-common/blob/master/common/producerstatetable.h) and [ConsumerStateTable](https://github.com/sonic-net/sonic-swss-common/blob/master/common/consumerstatetable.h).

+## Overview

+Unlike `ProducerTable`, `ProducerStateTable` uses a Hash to store messages instead of a List.
+This means the order of messages will not be guranteed, but it can significantly boosts performance:

+- First, no more JSON serialization, hence its overhead is gone.
+- Second, batch processing:
+  - Multiple table updates can be merged into one (single pending update key set per table).
-Unlike ProducerTable, ProducerStateTable uses a Hash to store messages instead of a List.
-This does not guarantee the order of messages but significantly boosts performance.
-First, JSON serialization overhead is saved.
-Second, if the same Field under the same Key is changed multiple times, only the latest change is preserved, merging all changes related to that Key into a single message and reducing unnecessary handling.
+  - If the same Field under the same Key is changed multiple times, only the latest change is preserved, merging all changes related to that Key into a single message and reducing unnecessary handling.

-Producer/ConsumerStateTable is more complex under the hood than Producer/ConsumerTable.
-Its associated classes are shown in the diagram below, where `m_shaSet` and `m_shaDel` store the scripts for modifying and sending messages, while `m_shaPop` is used to retrieve messages:
+`Producer/ConsumerStateTable` is more complex under the hood than `Producer/ConsumerTable`.
+The related classes are shown in the diagram below, where `m_shaSet` and `m_shaDel` store the Lua scripts for modifying and sending messages, while `m_shaPop` is used to retrieve messages:

 ![](assets/chapter-4/producer-consumer-state-table.png)

+## Sending messages

-When transmitting messages:
+When sending messages:

-1. Each message is stored in two parts: KEY_SET, which keeps track of which Keys have been modified (stored as a Set at `<table-name_KEY_SET>`), and a Hash for each modified Key (stored at `_<redis-key-name>`).
+1. Each message is stored in two parts:
+   1. KEY_SET: keeps track of which Keys have been modified (stored as a Set at `<table-name_KEY_SET>`)
+   2. A series of Hash: One Hash for each modified Key (stored at `_<redis-key-name>`).
-2. After storing a message, if the Producer sees it’s a new Key, it calls `PUBLISH` to notify `<table-name>_CHANNEL@<db-id>` that a new Key has appeared.
+2. After storing a message, if the Producer finds out it's a new Key, it calls `PUBLISH` to notify `<table-name>_CHANNEL@<db-id>` that a new Key has appeared.

    ```cpp
    // File: sonic-swss-common - common/producerstatetable.cpp